 5) Experience is greater than money

 Heading defines itself.
-Perhaps money can buy you the big house, luxury car, and many expensive things, but it can’t buy the feeling you’d feel in a particular situation.
+Perhaps money can buy you a big house, luxury car, and many expensive things, but it can’t buy the feeling you’d feel in a particular situation.
 So, if it takes a little extra to make your loved one happy, do the spending.

 6) Allow generosity